Many of us dream of going on an Australian road trip, be it an epic journey around our great continent or simply a weekend away to the coast.

 It’s wise to re-fuel when you get the chance — even if you think you have enough

-If you’re planning to drive vast distances and in remote areas, carrying spare fuel is often necessary as opportunities to purchase fuel can be scarce.
+If you’re planning to drive vast distances and in remote areas, carrying spare fuel is often necessary.
 What’s more, headwinds, terrain and fuel quality can increase fuel consumption.

 A common practice — endorsed by Australasian Fire and Emergency Service Authorities Council — is the use of colour-coded metal or plastic containers for carrying extra fuel: red (unleaded fuel); yellow or black (diesel); blue (water — food-grade plastic if it’s for consumption); orange (ethanol).
 For added assurance, it’s recommended you label each container.